DevExpress/devextreme-demos/JSDemos/Demos/Diagram/Adaptability/description.md

 The **Diagram** can adapt its layout to narrow screens.
-In this demo, the widget's **Height** property is set to 100% to fit a screen.
+In this demo, the UI component's **Height** property is set to 100% to fit a screen.

 Note the following changes to the toolbox and properties panel: